Councillors and Elections

 Cllr Lynda Hoyle (Vice-Chair) - Lynda moved to Wilberfoss in 1996 from Suffolk, but is East Riding born and bred.
 She moved with her husband Chris, and three daughters who have all now left the village.
 After being in education for 37 years, Lynda retired as an Executive Headteacher of 3 schools in Barnsley in 2016.
 On retiring she took up a role as a Governor at Wiberfoss Primary school and has been Chair of Governors there since 2016.

 Lynda joined the Parish Council as a natural extension of her work on the Governing Body of the Primary School, to provide a direct and personal connection between these two important institutions of the village.
+Lynda first became a Parish Councillor in November 2020.

 Register of Interests